Glare from Solar Modules: Causes, Risks, and Solutions

 2. Structural and technical solutions

-• Adjustment of geometry: Changing the tilt angle or orientation can influence the direction of reflection.
+• Geometry adjustment: Changing the tilt angle or orientation can influence the reflection direction.
 This option is usually most effective during the planning phase but is only limitedly practical for existing installations.

 • Visual shielding: Hedges, trees, or structural elements such as glare protection fences can interrupt the direct line of sight.
 These measures do not change the reflection itself but prevent it from reaching the affected area.

 • Special modules: Modules with satin-finished or deeply textured front glass scatter light more diffusely.
 This can reduce specular reflection and lower the luminance in the critical field of view.
-Due to significant differences in light scattering properties, module-specific test reports on reflected luminance should always be used to assess the suitability of a particular module.
+Due to large differences in light scattering properties, module-specific test protocols for reflected luminance should always be used to assess the suitability of a particular module.

 • Retrofit: For modules with conventional glass surfaces, the glare effect can be specifically reduced.
 One option is to equip the module front with an Anti-glare film.
-This film is applied directly to the front glass, is manufacturer-independent for different module formats, and changes the optical properties of the surface.
-Due to its microstructured design, the incident light is scattered more diffusely, which reduces specular reflection and lowers the luminance in the critical field of view.
+This is applied directly to the front glass, is manufacturer-independent for different module formats, and changes the optical properties of the surface.
+Due to its microstructured design, the incoming light is scattered more diffusely, reducing specular reflection and lowering the luminance in the critical field of view.

 Conclusion

 Glare is caused by high specular luminance at the reflection angle of smooth module surfaces.
-The geometry, intensity, and duration of the reflection are decisive.
+Geometry, intensity, and duration of the reflection are crucial.
 However, glare risks can be effectively reduced through appropriate planning, simulation, and adapted optical surfaces.